Welcome to our website

 Tuesdays 10.30 - 12 noon

-Our services are simultaneously broadcast on our Facebook page.
+Our services are usually broadcast live on our Facebook page.
 However, if you are able, please come and join us in person.
 We would love to see you and a warm welcome is guaranteed.
 To watch a service again or even for the first time, just click on the high-lighted preacher’s name in the table below.
+Note that videos are only available for 30 days from the date of the service.

 Date Time Preacher Notes